 The 10 Best Baby Alive Dolls

 This wiki has been updated 34 times since it was first published in July of 2015.
 As technology advances, even the littlest members of our society can reap the benefits.
 Children will get the most realistic nurturing experience possible when playing with one of these Baby Alive dolls.
 Not only will your toddler fall in love with their wide eyes and adorable faces, but they'll love their ability to talk, sleep, eat, and even make a mess in their diapers.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes